 Some collars, such as the Dogcare Bark Collar, will respond with electrical stimulation to the dog if it barks.
 The feeling is similar to that of a TENS unit rather than a true “shock.”

-- Humane training modes and adjustable sensitivity levels - This bark collar for large dog provides efficient and safe...
+- [2 Anti-bark modes & 5 sensitivity levels] - This humane bark collar provides efficient and safe anti-barking modes...

 Then, there are other collars, such as the DogRook Rechargeable Dog Bark Collar, that work without the pain element and will vibrate or beep to train the dog.